pyblish/pyblish-base/docs/index.rst

 Context
 -------

-The context is a contained of one or more instances along with metadata to describe them all; such as the current working directory or logged on user.
+The context is a container of one or more instances along with metadata to describe them all; such as the current working directory or logged on user.

 .. autoclass:: Context
     :members: